awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.mysql80-upgrade-procedure.md

  If your upgrade to Aurora MySQL version 3 doesn't complete successfully, you can diagnose the cause of the problem\.
 Then you can make any required changes to the original database schema or table data and run the upgrade process again\.

  If the upgrade process to Aurora MySQL version 3 fails, the problem is detected while creating and then upgrading the writer instance for the restored snapshot\.
 Aurora leaves behind the original 5\.7\-compatible writer instance\.
 That way, you can examine the log from the preliminary checks that Aurora runs before performing the upgrade\.
 The following examples start with a 5\.7\-compatible database that requires some changes before it can be upgraded to Aurora MySQL version 3\.
-The examples demonstrate how the first attempted upgrade doesn't succeed, how to examine the log file, and how to fix the problems and run a successful upgrade\.
+The examples demonstrate how the first attempted upgrade doesn't succeed and how to examine the log file\.
+They also show how to fix the problems and run a successful upgrade\.

  First, we create a new MySQL 5\.7\-compatible cluster named `problematic-57-80-upgrade`\.
 As the name suggests, this cluster contains at least one schema object that causes a problem during an upgrade to a MySQL 8\.0\-compatible version\.